wolfj123/How-To-Create-a-Character-for-Call-of-Cthulhu-RPG/README.md

 * Else: `Move Rate` = 8

 ## Hit Points, Sanity, Luck & Magic Points
-In addition to your main `Characteristics, you have the following stats:
+In addition to your main `Characteristics`, you have the following stats:
 * `Hit Points`: How much health before you collapse, faint or die
 * `Sanity`: How mentally stable you are
 * `Luck`: How lucky you are